gocygo/Kasm-Workspaces-Auto-Install/README.md

 ```

 The script will then proceed to install and configure Kasm Workspaces on your system.
 Enjoy the streamlined setup process! 🎉

+--(ChatGPT wrote this documentation for me, but it is all correct.)--